 There have been many administrative reforms in Pakistan throughout its history – and the country has even experimented with a parliamentary, presidential, and semi-presidential system.
 In recent times, the debate between Pakistan’s parliamentary system vs a possible presidential system has reignited in the public’s consciousness.
-The country, through history, has experienced different kinds of governments; from democracy to military dictatorship, to civilian martial law by Zulfiqar Ali Bhutto.
+The country, throughout history, has experienced different kinds of governments; from democracy to military dictatorship, to civilian martial law by Zulfiqar Ali Bhutto.

 Pakistan inherited its current government system, the parliamentary form of government, from its former colonial rulers, the British.
 Ironically, while the parliamentary system has been successful for governance in the latter, the case for Pakistan is on the contrary.